FreeCAD/freecad.workbench_starterkit/README.md

 ### Files

-- `init.py`: optional, is called at startup.
-With gui and without gui.
-- `init_gui.py`: mandatory for modules adding new functionality to the GUI
+- `init_gui.py`: mandatory for modules adding new functionality to the GUI (is called at freecad/freecadcmd starup).
 - `__init__.py`: entry function for python.
 Called when you import your package: `from freecad import my_package`

 ### Structure